-Acts 18 tells the story about how Christianity came to Corinth.
-Paul took the gospel there during his second missionary journey, and though he faced opposition, he kept ministering God's Word.
+But of course, this verse has a context, so let's consider that for a moment.
+Acts 18 tells the story about how Christianity came to Corinth.2 Paul took the gospel there during his second missionary journey, and though he faced opposition, he kept ministering God's Word.
 The Lord actually gave Paul a word of encouragement in a vision, as Acts 18:9-10 records, "Do not be afraid; keep on speaking, do not be silent.
 For I am with you, and no one is going to attack and harm you, because I have many people in this city."

-Eighteen months later he left Corinth, but now with a young church there.
+Eighteen months later Paul left Corinth and left behind a young church with all kinds of potential.
 As you might expect, these young Christians faced some tremendous challenges, and problems developed.
-Paul heard about the problems and wrote the letter we call 1 Corinthians to address them.
+Paul heard about the problems and so in AD 55 he wrote the letter we call 1 Corinthians to address them.